 My focus has these main points.

-1.Prayer for revival amongst believers of faith in the gospel of Jesus Christ as truth and grace that fills our life with faith, hope and love; and revival of spiritual passion for lost to come home.
-The prodigal story, it is significant for the season the church is in.
+1.Prayer for revival among believers of faith in the gospel of Jesus Christ as truth and grace that fills our life with faith, hope and love; and revival of spiritual passion for lost to come home.

-2.For a new wave of leaders to arise and shine as sent into the world, who go further and see more of God’s kingdom coming on earth through the church.
+2.For kingdom leaders to arise and shine as sent into the world, who go further and see more of God’s kingdom coming on earth through the church.
 I live to invest in the generations and will always champion young leaders.

 My role is to break through the enemies deceptions and bring the saving healing grace of Jesus Christ, with focused and strategic alignment.
 I see the church flourishing in the tension of white-hot faith in supernatural expectation and pragmatic adaptive effective strategy, structure, and system.